sakshamsingh1/morris_game/readme.md

 Running the code :
 ```
 $ python main.py --input_file <input_file> --output_file <output_file> --depth <depth>
- --mode <mode> --function <function>
+ --visual <visual> --function <function>
 ```

+where,

+"input_file" is the path to the input file

+"output_file" is the path to the output file

+"depth" is the depth of the search tree

+"visual" is the flag to enable visualization

-where, function can be
+"function" can be one of the following:
-1. MiniMaxOpening
+  - MiniMaxOpening
-2. MiniMaxGame
+  - MiniMaxGame
-3. ABOpening
+  - ABOpening
-4. ABGame
+  - ABGame
+  - MiniMaxOpeningBlack
+  - MiniMaxGameBlack
-5. MiniMaxOpeningImproved
+  - MiniMaxOpeningImproved
-6. MiniMaxGameImproved
+  - MiniMaxGameImproved